Skip to Main Content

 A well-developed moves management program can provide a robust foundation for your major gift cultivation strategy along with your donor development.

-In this essential guide, we’ll be covering all the basics, including what are donor moves, how does the process work, and how you can implement your strategy using your nonprofit software.
+In this essential guide, we’ll be covering all the basics, including what donor moves are, how the process works, and how you can implement your strategy using your nonprofit’s software tools.

 Section 1